Please note that all information below can also be referred to at Insight Realty Group’s company website HERE.

 How do I know if my Cosigner is qualified?

-To qualify as a ‘cosigner’ they need to have good credit (no late or delinquent payments) and sufficient income to afford the apartment.
+To qualify as a ‘cosigner’ they need to have good credit history and sufficient income to afford the apartment.
 Their income will be added to the combined total income of everyone on the lease for the apartment.

 What comes after an application is submitted & approved?